stevewhitmore/notes/cloud/docker/docker-crash-course.md

 - Survives container shutdown/restart - removal on host fs
 - Can be shared across containers
 - Can be reused for same container (across restarts)

+Internal container paths take precedence so for `-v $(pwd):/app` your local changes will overwrite the container's files, where as `-v logs:/app/logs` your local will not.
+If you have a situation like you don't have `node_modules` locally but you do in the container, you can add an anonymous volume to protect the folder in the container `-v /app/node_modules`.

 ### Read-Only Volumes